tlg-24-05-visa-sde-2/JavaProject_Team4/src/main/java/com/gotakeahike/takeahike/config/README_CONFIG.md

 This document provides an overview of key Spring configurations, security settings, and common annotations used in a Spring Boot application.
 It includes explanations and examples to help you understand how these configurations work and how they are applied in practice.

+For more details on annotations, refer to the [Annotations Cheat Sheet](../../../../../../../extra-resources/AnnotationsCheatSheet.md).

 ## Spring Configuration

 Spring configurations are used to define beans, set up application properties, and configure various aspects of the Spring application context.